LucasMcK/production-reporting-app/README.md

 Currently, this application allows users to:

-* Securely view all production spreadsheet files stored in the database.
+- Securely view all production spreadsheet files stored in the database.
-* Download any stored file easily for offline access.
+- Download any stored file easily for offline access.
-* Upload new production reports from the field or office.
+- Upload new production reports from the field or office.
-* Filter stored files based on year, month, and location.
+- Filter stored files based on year, month, and location.
+- Manually input data into a structured form, which will automatically generate and upload the corresponding spreadsheet to the centralized database.

 > **Note:** This list is subject to change as the project progresses.